ipbl-oit-siit/MediaPipeClass/docs/how2use_more.md

     cv2.imshow(wname, flipped_frame)
     ```
 #### :white_square_button: Samples
-**:exclamation: Note that these programs must be placed in the same directory as `our Mediapipe Class file` to work.**
+**:exclamation: Note that these programs must be placed in the same directory as `our MediaPipe Class file` to work.**
 - HandLandmark
     - [myhand.py](../sample/myhand.py)
 - PoseLandmark